kai5263499/rhema/README.md

 ## Usage

-Use the scrape image to test out
+Use the scrape image to test scraping a url of its content
 ~~~~bash
 docker run \
 --rm \
 kai5263499/rhema-scrape "${URI}"
 ~~~~

-process-url
+Use the process-url image to process a URL into an mp3 stored in the `${LOCAL_PATH}` directory
 ~~~~bash
 docker run \
 --rm \